 Articles Posted in nonimmigrant visas

-On July 31, 2009, the United States Citizenship and Immigration Service (USCIS) updated the count of H-1B petitions received and counted towards the 65,000 cap.
+The United States Citizenship and Immigration Service (USCIS) has updated the count of H-1B petitions received and counted towards the 65,000 cap.

-As of July 24th, 2009, 44,900 H-1B cap subject nonimmigrant visa petitions have been filed.
-USCIS has advised that they will continue to accept petitions until the cap is reached.
-Additionally, USCIS reported that they received 20,000 advanced degree H-1B petitions.
-Although the limit on advanced degree petitions is 20,000, past experience has tended to show that not all petitions received are approvable.
+As of November 27, 2009, 58,900 H-1B cap subject nonimmigrant visa petitions have been filed with the USCIS.
+The Service has advised that they will continue to accept petitions until the cap is reached.

-Processing Time reports for all of the U.S. Citizenship and Immigration Service (USCIS) Centers were released on July 15, 2009 with processing dates as of May 31, 2009.
+Processing Time reports for all of the U.S. Citizenship and Immigration Service (USCIS) Centers were released on November 16, 2009 with processing dates as of September 30, 2009.

 If you filed a petition with one of the Service Centers, please review the links below to determine the applicable processing time associated with your particular case.